Resource planning for IT projects

 Here we look at five of the key challenges faced by IT and software development organizations when resource planning and some of the things they can do to make their life easier.
 You can also take our resource management health check to see how you rate and look for areas to improve.

-1. Using internal and external resources
+1. Projects use internal and external resources

 IT projects often use a mix of internal and external resources.